-(i) 75,000,000 shares of Common Stock, \$0.10 par value per share (hereinafter the "Common Stock");

-(ii) 15,000,000 shares of Class B Common Stock, 0.10 par value per share (hereinafter the "Class B Stock"); and

-(iii) 1,000,000 shares of Preferred Stock, \$1.00 par value per share, with such rights, privileges, restrictions and preferences as the Board of Directors may authorize from time to time (hereinafter the "Preferred Stock").
+- (i) 75,000,000 shares of Common Stock, \$0.10 par value per share (hereinafter the "Common Stock"); - (ii) 15,000,000 shares of Class B Common Stock, \$0.10 par value per share (hereinafter the Class B Stock"); and - (iii) 1,000,000 shares of Preferred Stock, \$1.00 par value per share, with such rights, privileges, restrictions and preferences as the Board of Directors may authorize from time to time (hereinafter the "Preferred Stock").

 The Company at present has authorized capital stock consisting of 65,000,000 shares of Common Stock, \$.10 par value per share, 15,000,000 shares of Class B Stock, \$.10 par value per share, and 1,000,000 shares of Preferred Stock, \$1.00 par value per share.
-On April 7, 1997, 53,743,954 shares of Common Stock, 7,563,720 shares of Class B Stock and no shares of Preferred Stock were outstanding.
+On April 7, 1997, 53,743,954 shares of Common Stock, 7,563,720 shares of Class B Stock and O shares of Preferred Stock were outstanding.

-In 1995, the Company amended its Certificate of Incorporation to increase the authorized Common Stock of the Company from 35,000,000 shares to 65,000,000 shares.
-Since that time, the Company has issued 31,116,557 shares of Common Stock, including 22,794,074 shares of Common Stock issued in connection with a 2 for 1 stock split in June 1995, 5,750,000 shares issued through a public offering in September 1995 and 2,558,068 shares issued as a 5% stock dividend in June 1996.
-As a result of these issuances of Common Stock, the number of authorized, non-reserved shares of Common Stock available for issuance by the Company in the future has been substantially reduced.
-Hence, much of the flexibility with respect to possible future stock splits, equity financings, stock-for-stock acquisitions, stock dividends or other transactions that involve the issuance of Common Stock of the Company gained by the 1995 amendment has been lost.
-The proposed amendment to increase the number of authorized shares of Common Stock, if adopted, will restore the Company's flexibility to take such actions.
-The Company continually reviews acquisition opportunities in the ordinary course of its business, some of which may involve stock consideration and some of which are currently under investigation.
-Other than in connection with any possible acquisitions, the Company has no current plans for the issuance of additional shares of Common Stock.
+During 1996, the Company declared and paid a 5% stock dividend, which resulted in the issuance of 2,558,069 shares of Common Stock and 361,108 shares of Class B Stock.
+In September 1995, the Company issued 5,750,000 shares of Common Stock through a public offering.

+As a result of these issuances of Common Stock, the number of authorized, non-reserved shares of Common Stock available for issuance by the Company in the future has been greatly reduced.
+Hence, much of the flexibility with respect to possible future stock splits, equity financings, stock-for-stock acquisitions, stock dividends or other transactions that involve the issuance of Common Stock of the Company gained by the 1995 amendment to the Company's Certificate of Incorporation, which increased the authorized Common Stock of the Company from 35,000,000 shares to 65,000,000 shares, has been lost.
+The proposed amendment to increase the number of authorized shares of Common Stock, if adopted, will preserve the Company's ability to take such actions.
 Subject to compliance with applicable laws and regulations, the Board of Directors in most instances could authorize the issuance of all or part of such shares at any time for any proper corporate purpose without further stockholder action, although certain large issuances of shares may require stockholder approval to maintain the listing of the Common Stock under New York Stock Exchange listing provisions.